Polarsteps logo

 Type · Influence

-Describe a situation where you had to influence a colleague or stakeholder who initially disagreed with your perspective.
-How did you approach it, and what was the result?
+Describe a situation where you had to persuade a colleague or stakeholder who initially disagreed with your approach.
+How did you gain their buy-in?

 + many more questions, signals, and worked examples